 Are you thinking or planning to conduct research project in Sarawak?
-And you are not sure if you need a research permit.
+And you are not sure if you need a R&D permit.
 This guide is intended to help you to answer this question according to the Sarawak Biodiversity Regulations, 2016.

 Under the Sarawak Biodiversity Centre Ordinance 1997, the Sarawak Biodiversity Council is given the responsibility to regulate research on biological resources in Sarawak and provisions on the requirement for Prior Informed Consent (PIC) as defined by the Ordinance.